Best For

 Design

-The Silk and Snow mattress is a 12″ hybrid with a balanced feel and medium-firm firmness (6 out of 10) on the firmness scale (where 10 is the firmest).
+The Silk and Snow mattress is an 11.5″ hybrid with a balanced feel and medium-firm firmness (6 out of 10) on the firmness scale (where 10 is the firmest).

 Type